 Making sure that we return, year after year.

 Each year after SOAK concludes and the event space has become a cattle ranch once again, the Placement Team collects feedback about each camp and determines their Standing.
 Camps are evaluated to be either in Good Standing, Jeopardized Standing, or Bad Standing.
+This is a guide for how to be and stay in Good Standing.

 Standing Classifications

 Bad Standing - A camp with Bad Standing is one that was in Jeopardized Standing during their most recent SOAK event, but that by all evidence did not take Placement’s remedial feedback to heart, and / or substantially transgressed these Criteria in other ways.
-Camps assigned this Standing will receive meaningful, remedial, actionable feedback from Placement, which constitutes a path back into Jeopardized Standing, meaning that a camp with Bad Standing will need to show real improvement for two event cycles in order to return to Good Standing status.
 A camp with Bad Standing will receive deprioritized placement, and may not be placed at all.

 The Criteria